 High Dose Flu Vaccine

-The high dose flu vaccine is a great option for seniors because it contains the three flu strains that are most likely to cause the flu.
+The high dose flu vaccine is a great option for Medicare eligibles because it contains the three flu strains that are most likely to cause the flu.
 Plus, it contains four times the flu virus antigen than a regular flu shot.
 Research shows that the high dose flu vaccine leads to 25% fewer cases of the flu than the standard flu shot.

 High Dose Flu Vaccine vs Regular Flu Shot

 The regular flu shot is recommended for those six months or older while the high dose flu vaccine is designed specifically for those over the age of 65.
 Both vaccines take approximately two weeks to build immunity in the body.
 The peak of flu season is January through March but can start as early as October and extend as far as May, so it’s important to get vaccinated as soon as possible.

 Flu vaccines are completely safe and have weakened viruses, meaning the flu shot cannot cause the flu.
 The high dose flu vaccine and the regular flu shot can both cause side effects, but, side effects may be stronger with the high dose flu vaccine.
 Getting any flu vaccination is the first step to protecting yourself against the flu.

 The risk of developing side effects from the vaccine is higher in a high dose flu vaccine rather than the average flu shot.
 These side effects can include pain, swelling or soreness at the injection site, and headaches or muscles aches.
 These side effects may be less than ideal.

 However, seniors and Medicare eligibles can have significantly higher complications from the flu.
 The phrase “better safe than sorry” certainly applies, because .